bhisaac/5eFP/5eFP-SRD.md

 A typical spell requires you to pick one or more targets to be affected by the spell’s magic.
 A spell’s description tells you whether the spell targets creatures, objects, or a point of origin for an area of effect (described below).

 Unless a spell has a perceptible effect, a creature might not know it was targeted by a spell at all.
-An effect like crackling lightning is obvious, but a more subtle effect, such as an attempt to read a creature’s thoughts, typically goes unnoticed, unless a spell says otherwise.
+An effect like crackling lightning is obvious, but a more subtle effect, such as an attempt to read a creature’s thoughts, typically goes unnoticed unless a spell says otherwise.

 #### A Clear Path to the Target

-To target something, you must have a clear path to it, so it can’t be behind total cover.
+You must have a clear path to target something so it can’t be behind total cover.

 If you place an area of effect at a point that you can’t see and an obstruction, such as a wall, is between you and that point, the point of origin comes into being on the near side of that obstruction.